Azure/azure-sdk/docs/policies/reviewprocess.md

 If a language architect is *not* present at the meeting, a deputy architect can be the representative of that specific language instead.
 The list of language representatives can only be changed by the LT of the Azure SDK group.

 ## What happens after review

 For introductory and SDK API review sessions, there will usually be a list of action items to take before the next meeting.
 Be sure to follow up on these items.
 Sometimes, one of these action items could be to schedule for another SDK API review once the architects' suggested changes have been made.

-Remember to create an epic using the issue template “Record of Architecture Board Approval for Release” to keep track of API reviews and approvals.

-If after an SDK API Sign Off session the Architecture Board approves the release, the SDK Team will add the comment “APPROVED FOR RELEASE” to the issue requesting for the Sign Off review.
-Remember to add the issue's link to the record of approval epic!

 ## Previewing SDK API changes